The Conservatives are to axe David Cameron from their posters, just a month after the infamous airbrushed poster was rolled out across the country.

 And it also follows the news last month that the Tories had dropped the idea of putting “David Cameron’s Conservatives” as their official title on ballot papers, as used in their disastrous Ealing Southall by-election defeat.

 All of which begs the question of who’ll replace him?
 “Boy” George Osborne, Chris “gaffe” Grayling, or Billy “baseball cap” Hague?!
 Answers below…Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.